What are plasticizers, and are they bad for our health?

 INSUFFICIENT EVIDENCE

-— No evidence found in archive to confirm DnHexP's ECHA classification status.
+No evidence found in cross-references, web search, or Wikipedia to confirm DnHexP's classification by the European Chemicals Agency.

 “The European Chemicals Agency found DnHexP to be toxic for reproduction and harmful to the unborn child.”